Newspapers and news pamphlets from the United Kingdom from the collection of the Reverend Charles Burney. Coverage: 1619-1800.

 Major American newspapers, some foreign newspapers, and selected stories from US regional newspapers.
+Contains over 500 U.S. newspapers (ex.
+USA Today, Washington Post) and 700 international newspapers (ex.
+Toronto Star, Manila Times).
 Also includes television and radio news transcripts.
 Coverage: Varies by title.

 Newspapers.com is a historical database of newspapers across the globe, potentially going as far back as 1690 and up until the present day.